K-wachira/Data-Structures-and-Algorithms/Advanced-Algorithms-Year4/Formative/Readme.md

     If there are more than one edges having same weight then all possible spanning trees are required to be found for final minimal tree.
 ```

+## This algorithm will fail if its given an input that is not a 2 dimensional array with only integers.
 ---

 # Test case 1